 Farina Restoration Group are very pleased to announce that we have formed a partnership with the University of Adelaide to educationally support our local remote schools of Marree and Leigh Creek.
-Like the “School of the Air” children live in a sparsely populated part of the Far North with limited ability to be at the same educational level as our city counterparts.
+Like the “School of the Air” children live in a sparsely populated part of the Far North with less access to the same resources as their city counterparts due to living in a remote location.

 Farina (FRG) hope to reduce this divide by sponsoring the Children’s University (CU), who run a fantastic practical and online program for remote students.
 These programs are completely voluntary, but we hope that a large percentage of children enrol.
 We are also opening this program to the Port Augusta “School of the Air” as there are approximately 6 children in our surrounding area.

 We hope to commence the program in August (Term 3) this year, and students will graduate in term 2 in 2023, so that they can graduate in Pattersons House during our season in June/July.
 The CU field officers will be on site in the next few weeks to enrol students and hand out passports to learning for their use.